Particular/docs.particular.net/nservicebus/licensing/index.md

 ## Behavior

-The license is only read once at start.
+The license is only read once at startup.
 When the license expires the endpoint logs will contain a message indicating the license is expired.
-To resolve this the endpoint must be restarted so that it can read the updated license at start.
+To resolve this the endpoint must be restarted so that it can read the updated license at startup.

 ## Troubleshooting